PatrickAIlab/PatrickAIlab.github.io/index.md

 <!-- section break -->

 {% capture text %}
-Our laboratory is dedicated to the research of computer vision data processing, including 2D to 3D data processing, application algorithms, and theoretical studies.
+Our laboratory is dedicated to the application of AI to computer vision data processing, including: 2D to 3D data processing,  algorithms, and  .
 Our goal is to develop innovative methods and technologies to help computers better understand and interpret visual data, and apply them to various real-world scenarios.

 [Our Publications &nbsp;→](research)
 {:.center}